oslabs-beta/MONARQ/README.md

 This Manifest Object is a required input into both functions.
 Each manifest object will contain:

 - One Object with the key **Endpoints**
-- The **Endpoints** Object will have all the **REST API Paths** you want to open to the public with the value of an object.
+- The **Endpoints** Object will have all the **REST API Paths** you want to open to the public as the keys with the value of an object.
 Include as many or as little paths you want to open to the client.
 That is the beauty of **MONARQ**; the user can open as many or as little of your GraphQL server to the REST clients!
-- Inside each **REST API Paths** object, keys with the label of **GET, POST, PUT, PATCH, DELETE** that correspond with what method you want the client to send the request as.
+- Inside each **REST API Paths** object, the keys will have one of these five labels: **GET, POST, PUT, PATCH, DELETE**.
+These methods correspond with what method you want the client to send the request as.
-  -Lastly, inside the **REST API Paths** object, a required field of witht the key 'operation' with a value of a string that corresponds to the Query or Mutation Type Object in your schema.
+- Lastly, inside the **REST API Paths** object, a required field `operation` will have the value of a string that corresponds to the Query or Mutation Type Object in the user's schema.

 For the Manifest Object Example above, it is assumed that the user has a method inside their Query or Mutation Type that corresponds to the operation string value.

 Example schema below:

 ```python
 type Query {